AV306/AV306/README.md

 <!--
 I'm also a furry, no hate pls, I'm just a guy who likes drawing anthropomorphic animals ;w;

-While I'm at it, have some info on my OCs:
+While I'm at it, have some info on my characters!
   > Blender (my sona) - quiet orange tabby cat, loves science (physics in particular), programming and engineering (especially all 3 together in a project).
 A bit socially awkward.
 Washing crystals of a soluble compound with water by accident is the kind of thing he would do
-  > Tachyon - Extroverted gray/white/orange protogen, flies planes.
+  > Tachyon - Extroverted gray/aqua/orange protogen, flies planes.
 Blender's close friend, symbol is λ̬ because I like Half-Life and diacritics are cool
   > Dicot - green fox, botanist, also Blender's and Tachyon's friend (of course).
 His "design" came from a bunch of doodles on my bio notes
 -->